fallen-icarus/cardano-swaps/README.md

 ## Motivation

-Many DEXes on Cardano are currently implemented in ways that lock users' assets into a tightly fixed, and/or centrally maintained, set(s) of script addresses.
+Many DEXs on Cardano are currently implemented in ways that lock users' assets into a tightly fixed, and/or centrally maintained, set(s) of script addresses.
 Such design patterns are reminiscent of the EVM's accounts-based programming paradigm, and inherit many of the same downsides: scalability bottlenecks, expressiveness restrictions, and asset/stake centralization.
-DEXes that hope to become the foundation for a healthy and fully trustless, decentralized economy must adhere to a radically different approach that takes full advantage of the composability and availability guarantees offered by the eUTxO model.
+DEXs that hope to become the foundation for a healthy and fully trustless, decentralized economy must adhere to a radically different approach that takes full advantage of the composability and availability guarantees offered by the eUTxO model.

 ## Preliminary Discussion

-To appreciate the necessity of new DEX standards, it is first important to understand the deficiencies of the current status-quo:
+To appreciate the necessity of new DEX architectures, it is first important to understand the deficiencies of the current status-quo:

 ### Current DEX Deficiencies

-One consequence of centralized script addresses is the necessity for liquidity pools (LPs) and LP providers as discrete, (usually) permissioned entities.
-LPs are a common feature of many DEXes and have a number of downsides (discussed shortly).
-Additionally, current implementations of order-book style DEXes (which don't use LPs) suffer from the availability challenges of permissioned batchers.
+Pretty much every DEX uses liquidity pools and concentrated script addresses (ie, all users share a single or few dApp addresses).
+One consequence of liquidity pool based dApps is the necessity for LP providers (eg, batchers) as discrete, (usually) permissioned entities.
+Both concentrated addresses and LPs have a number of downsides (discussed shortly).
+Additionally, current implementations of order-book style DEXs (which don't use LPs) suffer from the availability challenges of permissioned batchers.

-##### Why LPs are not the right architecture for DEXs (in no particular order)
+##### Why the status-quo is not the right architecture for DEXs (in no particular order)

-- No matter how performant a system of batchers is, their resources do *not* scale in proportion to the number of users unless new batchers can join permissionlessly when demand is high.
+- No matter how performant a system of batchers is, their resources do *not* scale in proportion to the number of users unless new batchers can permissionlessly join when demand is high.
 - Since an economy's health is proportional to how easily and accurately price discovery can occur, DEXs that do not allow users to freely express their own desired prices can only result in an unhealthy blockchain economy.
 Furthermore, impermanent loss makes it impossible for users to properly manage risk.
-- Permissioned protocols lack trustless composability with other dApps; a critical feature for both scaling eUTxO-based DeFi and building a fully featured, trustless blockchain economy.
+- Batcher based protocols lack trustless composability with other dApps; a critical feature for both scaling eUTxO-based DeFi and building a fully featured, trustless blockchain economy.
-- The concentration of assets directly undermines the security assumptions of PoS blockchains.
+- The concentration of assets into a single or few addresses directly undermines the security assumptions of PoS blockchains.
 This ultimately means it is *impossible* for LPs to serve as the foundation of a trustless and decentralized economy.

-##### Why the workarounds for the issues of LPs are not sufficient
+##### Why the workarounds for the issues of the status-quo are not sufficient

 - Impermanent Loss - yield farming is ultimately printing a useless token to make Alice whole for being forced to sell at a price she otherwise would not have sold.
 To put it bluntly, Alice lost